Superman: Red Son: Plot

-Meanwhile, Superman meets Wonder Woman at a diplomatic party, and she becomes smitten with him.
-Pyotr Roslov, the head of the NKVD and Joseph Stalin's illegitimate son, is angry that Superman has turned his father's attention away from him and ended his chances of advancement within the Soviet government.
+Meanwhile, Superman meets Wonder Woman at a diplomatic party, and she develops an attraction towards him.
+Pyotr Roslov, the head of the NKVD and Joseph Stalin's illegitimate son, is angry that Superman has turned his father's attention away from him and ended his chances of advancing in the Soviet government.
 Pyotr shoots a dissident couple in front of their son for printing anti-Superman propaganda.
-Stalin dies from cyanide poisoning, and Superman initially refuses command of the Communist Party.
-However, a chance meeting with Lana Lazarenko, his childhood sweetheart, changes his mind.
+Stalin dies from cyanide poisoning, and Superman initially refuses command of the Communist Party, but a chance meeting with Lana Lazarenko, his childhood sweetheart, changes his mind.
 Superman chooses to use his powers for the greater good and turn his country into a utopia.

 The U.S. government sends "Superman Two" to engage Superman, and their duel causes an accidental nuclear missile launch in Great Britain.
 The clone sacrifices itself to save millions.
 Luthor murders his research staff at S.T.A.R.
 Labs and founds LuthorCorp, dedicating his life to destroying Superman.

 By 1978, the United States is on the verge of social collapse, whereas the prosperous Soviet Union has peacefully expanded its influence to nearly every corner of the globe.
-The cost of this progress is an increased infringement on individual liberties, with Superman becoming a Big Brother-like figure, and the introduction of a brain surgery technique that turns dissidents into obedient drones, or "Superman Robots".
+The cost of this progress is an increased infringement on individual liberties, with Superman becoming a Big Brother-like figure, and the introduction of a brain surgery technique that turns dissidents into obedient drones, or "Superman robots".
 Superman now works with Wonder Woman to save lives as well as govern the Soviet state.
-Wonder Woman has become increasingly enamored of Superman, but he considers her simply as a comrade, and is oblivious to her love for him.
+Wonder Woman has become increasingly enamored with Superman, but he considers her simply as a comrade, and is oblivious to her love for him.

 Luthor plans to shrink Moscow, but this plan fails when Brainiac, his collaborator, shrinks Stalingrad instead.
 Superman intervenes and retrieves both Brainiac's central processing unit and the city, ending the Brainiac-Luthor cooperation.
 He is unable to restore Stalingrad and its inhabitants to their proper size.
 This becomes his one failure and a source of great guilt.